 When cannabis is eaten, it goes through the digestive system.

-As it passes through the liver in what is known as the hepatic first-pass metabolism, Δ9-THC is hydroxylated into 11-OH-THC, a potent psychoactive metabolite that readily crosses the blood-brain barrier.
+As it passes through the liver in what is known as the hepatic first-pass metabolism, THC is converted into 11-OH-THC, a potent psychoactive metabolite.

-This intoxicating metabolite causes more potent, increased intoxicating effects for most edible consumers.
+This intoxicating compound causes more potent, increased intoxicating effects for most edible consumers.

 Unknowingly consuming too much THC, especially cannabis edibles, may result in disorientation, dizziness, drowsiness, anxiety, and tachycardia.